Updated on June 10, 2019By Saya U Maung Maung Win (M61)

 The department encouraged students with excellent idea of invention and innovation of something new and I remember that our head of department took keen interest in those students and teachers who guided and supervised a certain group of students to experiment on hovercraft and I think the project was successful.
 Thanks to the valuable input of Sayagyi U Aung Khin, U Tin Hlaing, U Tu Myint.

-[Head, Agri Enggg Sub-department] and one from the class of 63 [Dr. Tin Hlaing, one of the organizers of the Singapore SPZPs].
+- There were two Saya U Tin Hlaings: one from the class of 59 (Head, Agri Engg Sub-department, GBNF) and one from the class of 63 (Dr. Tin Hlaing, one of the organizers of the Singapore SPZPs.